Luca Francesconi

 Luca Francesconi (born 17 March 1956) is an Italian composer.
-He studied at the Milan Conservatory, then with Karlheinz Stockhausen and Luciano Berio.
+He studied at the Milan Conservatory, later with Karlheinz Stockhausen and then Luciano Berio.

 Early years

 Luca Francesconi was born in Milan.
 His father was a painter who edited Il Corriere dei piccoli and conceived Il Corriere dei ragazzi, while his mother was an advertiser.
-Francesconi spent his early years in QT8, a working class quarter in Milan that rose up alongside a huge pile of post-war rubble which would later become Monte Stella.
-At the age of five, won over by a concert by Svjatoslav Richter, he began to learn the piano.
-Although he was accepted into the junior high school section of the city's conservatory six years later, he instinctively pulled out, thinking that it was too academic and conventional.
-Instead, even though he had in the meantime moved with his family to a more central quarter of Milan, Francesconi opted to attend the junior high school in QT8.
-From a very early age his relationship with music and life in general took on a course of responsibility and constant choice, of research and direct experimentation.
+Francesconi spent his early years in QT8, a working-class quarter in Milan.
+At the age of five he began to learn the piano.
+Although he was accepted into the junior high school section of the city's conservatory six years later, he pulled out.
+Instead, Francesconi opted to attend the junior high school in QT8.

 Education

 We need to profoundly rethink and filter in a determined way the enormously rich potential that has been elaborated in the past and to use it for expressive purposes.

 Francesconi returned to the Conservatory of Milan in 1974, while he was still attending the Berchet Classical Languages High School, and explored the musical landscape, taking an interest in different sounds.
 He played in jazz and rock groups as well as in classical concerts.
 Francesconi worked as a session man in recording studios, and composed music for theatre, cinema, advertising, and television.

-He realised that a truly living language, while looking at the present, draws its lifeblood from its roots.
-Francesconi delved deeper into the traditions of music to which he belonged.
-The Milan Conservatory was opening more and more space to contemporary music, so Francesconi enrolled in the composition course conducted by Azio Corghi.
+Francesconi attended the Milan Conservatory and enrolled in the composition course conducted by Azio Corghi.
 "From him I learnt the trade, the fundamentals, counterpoint and those things, professional seriousness and open-mindedness."
 In the meantime he continued to explore electronic music and in 1977 took time out to immerse himself in jazz at the Berklee College of Music in Boston.